kdave/btrfs-progs/Documentation/btrfs-send.rst

 -----------

 This command will generate a stream of instructions that describe changes between two subvolume snapshots.
-The stream can be consumed by the **btrfs receive** command to replicate the sent snapshot on a different filesystem.
+The stream can be consumed by the :command:`btrfs receive` command to replicate the sent snapshot on a different filesystem.
 The command operates in two modes: full and incremental.

 All snapshots involved in one send command must be read-only, and this status